svajpayee15/Contracks/README.md

 > **"Privacy where it matters, Transparency where it counts."**
 >
-> Contracks is the world's first **Confidential CLM** platform built on Ethereum using **Zama's fhEVM**.
-It empowers enterprises to draft, sign, and **automatically execute** legal agreements on-chain without ever revealing sensitive business data (salaries, votes, targets) to the public.
+> Contracks is the world's first **Hybrid Confidential CLM** platform built on Ethereum (Sepolia) using **Zama's fhEVM**.
+It empowers enterprises to draft, sign, and **automatically execute** legal agreements on-chain without ever revealing sensitive business data (salaries, votingStategy, targets, bonuses, etc) to the public.
 >
 > We don't just encrypt data; we **compute** on it.